ssoudan/edisonIsThePilot/README.md

 	$ GOARCH=386 GOOS=linux go build cmd/edisonIsThePilot/edisonIsThePilot.go
 	$ scp edisonIsThePilot root@edison.local.:

-or you use the Makefile.
+or you can use the Makefile:

     $ make
     $ make deploy